RSBradley/TomoTools/README.md

 =========

   TomoTools is a Matlab based GUI for processing of x-ray tomography data.
 You can open and view data such as raw projections, sinograms and reconstruction slices.
 It features a plugin architecture for extensibility of supported file types and processing tools.

+  This is a beta version and is likely to crash or behave unexpectedly!

 ## Plugins
 ### 1. Export